In a Nutshell

 Average Income and Employment

-As of February 2023, Connecticut’s unemployment rate was 4%, putting them at 40th in the nation.
+As of September 2023, Connecticut’s unemployment rate was 3.5% and trending downward from the previous year.

 Credit Scores